justindarc/openspin/README.md

-# ultraspin
+# OpenSpin

-A big-screen frontend system for launching games and other media
+An open source drop-in replacement for HyperSpin, a big screen front-end system for launching games and other media